 After earning a comfortable living and marrying his second wife, Scherry, Harrah planned further expansions and eyed the summertime crowds at Lake Tahoe with understandable envy.
 He knew he had a much nicer casino than those at South Lake Tahoe, but the vacationers outspent his Reno visitors three-to-one.

 Harrah’s new Lake Club opened with a much-improved ventilation system, new carpets, and many of Harrah’s more liberal pay-off Pace slot machines from the Reno club.
-Rob Ring was instrumental in working with Cal-Trans, the California highway department, to keep highway 50 upgraded and plowed during the winter and allow players to gamble at Lake Tahoe year-round.
+Rob Ring was instrumental in working with Cal-Trans, the California highway department, to keep Highway 50 upgraded and plowed during the winter, allowing players to gamble at Lake Tahoe year-round.

-The changes took place the following year as Harrah purchased Sahati’s Country Club and opened a second casino.
+The changes came the following year, when Harrah purchased Sahati’s Country Club and opened a second casino.
 All those open roads were too good to be true, and Ring and Harrah worked with Greyhound Bus Lines to schedule regular routes from Northern California towns like San Francisco and Sacramento to bring day-trippers to Harrah’s properties.
-The routes eventually included round-trips to Harrah’s Reno casino also and proved to be the most profitable casino innovation ever for a local casino.
+The routes eventually included round-trip to Harrah’s Reno and proved to be the most profitable casino innovation in local casino history.

 Harrah’s Changes in 1969

-According to Nevada’s Golden Age of Gambling, Harrah sold his casino on the lakeside of the highway to Harvey Gross in 1969 for $5 million and used the money to finish his new 600-room hotel in Reno and plans were put into place for a more luxurious hotel at Lake Tahoe.
+According to Nevada’s Golden Age of Gambling, Harrah sold his casino on the lakeside of the highway to Harvey Gross in 1969 for $5 million, used the money to finish his new 600-room hotel in Reno, and planned a more luxurious hotel at Lake Tahoe.
 It opened in 1973.
 Over the years, Bill Harrah promoted the fun and excitement of Northern Nevada and had jet boats built for racing on Pyramid Lake and Lake Tahoe.
 He also opened a small casino and restaurant at Zephyr Cove.

 As Harrah reached his 50’s, his love of cars and women began to take over his life.
-His car collection became the largest in the world, and he and Sherry adopted two sons, John and Tony, he was eventually married seven times, including one short year to popular country singer Bobby Gentry.
+His car collection became the largest in the world, and he and Sherry adopted two sons, John and Tony.
+He was eventually married seven times, including a brief year to the popular country singer Bobby Gentry.
 His last wife, Verna, is now a Hollywood movie producer.

 Harrah’s Legacy

-Aside from the expansion of safe, honest gaming, Bill Harrah was influential in creating the Nevada Gaming Control Board in 1955.
+Aside from expanding safe, honest gaming, Bill Harrah was instrumental in creating the Nevada Gaming Control Board in 1955.
 In 1959, he helped create the Nevada Gaming Commission.
 His casinos took Reno from a country-style town with cowboy casinos and hardwood floors to a more upscale atmosphere of lively entertainment.
 Harrah’s Corporation was also the first casino group to be listed on the New York Stock Exchange.

-William Fisk Harrah experienced heart-related health issues the final ten years of his life and died at the age of 66 during an operation to repair an aortic aneurysm, June 30, 1978.
+William Fisk Harrah experienced heart-related health issues in the final ten years of his life.
+He died at the age of 66 during an operation to repair an aortic aneurysm on June 30, 1978.

-His beloved car collection became a part of Holiday Inn when the hotel chain purchased Harrah’s casinos, and the most expensive vehicles were sold at auction, but Holiday eventually donated 175 vehicles for the William F. Harrah Automobile Museum in Reno, Nevada.
+His beloved car collection became part of Holiday Inn when the hotel chain purchased Harrah’s casinos.
+The most expensive vehicles were sold at auction, but Holiday eventually donated 175 vehicles to the William F. Harrah Automobile Museum in Reno, Nevada.